johsteffens/beth/doc/bcore/btcl.md

 purpose programming.
 It offers variables, operators and functions but lacks interactivity.
 It represents a state rather than a process.

-BTCL is primarily a functional language.
+BTCL is by nature a weakly typed functional language.
+Specifically:

+  * Contiguous code represents one expression (built from expressions or literals).
+There are no statements.
+  * An expression represents the state of an object.
+  * Functions are first class objects.

 # Cheat Sheet